-Quite early in the process of reading a bit of Housman’s (admittedly forlorn) poetry, I was interrupted by memory: a short dirt road, warmed by a sunny, unblemished sky, tall oaks on one side, fields on the other.
+Quite early in the process of reading a bit of A. E. Housman’s (admittedly forlorn) poetry, I was interrupted by memory: a short dirt road, warmed by a sunny, unblemished sky, tall oaks on one side, fields on the other.
 The air sweet and thick.
 Cicadas chirring.

 There is something between the bars of poetry, memoirs, pictures—a pattern lacking common description, a feeling thrown against the backdrop of life.
 It works your nerves.
 It is so often mentioned that it bears collecting: this deep, aching longing for the impossible.
 A place we cannot go or return.

 In her most recent collection of poems and essays, Upstream, the ever-contemplative American poet Mary Oliver wrote that she longed “to be lost again, as long ago.”
 Her words, compelling but opaque, suggest a need for space.
 Oliver walked upstream—did she find what she sought?

 English poet A.E.
 Housman, whose writing sparked my dirt roads, circled Cambridge University on daily walks.
 A preeminent classics professor in the early 20th century and a less-distinguished poet of longing (he carried a lifelong unrequited love for his heterosexual roommate), Housman took well-paced, lengthy steps marking boundaries where longing could exist.

 In periods of acute feeling, such as after his love moved to India, when his longing spilled over into poetry.
 From “The Land of Lost Content”: